akoidan/hotkey-hub/README.md

 2. Paste the schema into the validator's schema panel
 3. Write/validate your configuration in the data panel

+## Run the app
+After configuration files are created, run the app from regular user.
+You can also run it from command line to view stdout and sterror if the app crashes.
+It check connection to remote PC/PCs, verifies the certificates and would be ready to listen shorcut press.

 ## Develop locally